Maldicore/bproject/README.md

 INTRO
+Initially developed as a Reference management software

+FEATURES
-Reference management software, make your own category, add fields and add data to the category.
+Create your own category with custom fields and add data to the category

 DEMO
 http://bproject.herokuapp.com